Klallam language: Syllable structure

 In Klallam, strings of consonants are acceptable both at the beginning and ends of syllables.
-In the onset, consonant clusters are rather unstructured, so words like 'ɬq̕čšɬšáʔ' (fifty) can exist without problem.
-Similarly, codas can contain similar clusters of consonants, as in 'sx̣áʔəstxʷ' (to dislike something, to be no good).
+In the onset, consonant clusters are rather unstructured, so words like ɬq̕čšɬšáʔ "fifty" can exist without problem.
+Similarly, codas can contain similar clusters of consonants, as in sx̣áʔəstxʷ "to dislike something" (wherein the unstressed schwa is dropped, creating a [ʔstxʷ] cluster).

 Stress

 Stress in Klallam defines the quality of the vowel in any given syllable and can occur only once in a word.
-If a vowel is unstressed, the changes are entirely predictable, as unstressed vowels get reduced to schwas.
+Unstressed vowels are often reduced to schwa, which is indicated in the orthography.
 In turn, unstressed schwas are deleted.
-Mark Fleischer (1976) argues that schwa may be the only underlying vowel, as all others can be derived from the environment.
+Mark Fleischer (1976) argues that schwa may be the only underlying vowel, saying that all others can be derived from the environment.

-Stress normally falls on the penultimate syllable; however, some affixes attract stress.
+Stress often falls on the penultimate syllable; however, some affixes attract stress, and some words do not follow this pattern.
 Additionally, not all words can have stress.

 Morphology

 Affixation

 Klallam is a polysynthetic language, like the other languages of the Salishan family.
 Affixation is common for both verbs and nouns, and affixes provide temporal, case, and aspectual information.
 Every word contains at least one root.

-The Klallam word ɁəsxʷaɁnáɁyaɁŋəs ('smiling') includes prefixes, suffixes and an infix.
-In its component parts, Ɂəs-xʷ-naɁnáɁ-yaɁ-ŋ-əs means "be in a state of small laughing on the face" or more simply, "smiling".
+For example, the Klallam word ʔəsxʷaʔnáʔyaʔŋəs ('smiling') includes prefixes, suffixes and an infix.
+In its component parts, /ʔəs-xʷ-naʔnáʔ-yaʔ-ŋ-əs/ means "be in a state of small laughing on the face" or more simply, "smiling".
 There are many forms of prefix, suffix, and infix; below are a number of examples.
 Allomorphy is common; often, a single affix with have multiple phonetic realizations due to stress structure or the phonology of the word it is being added to.

 Prefixes

 A common form of prefix is the time prefix.
 These prefixes can be added to nouns, adjectives and verbs to project ideas of time into the root's meaning.
-Examples include kwɬ- (already), twaw̓ (still), čaɁ (just now), and txʷ- (first, for a while).
+Examples include kwɬ- (already), twaw̓ (still), čaʔ (just now), and txʷ- (first, for a while).
 Other prefixes add verbal semantics with meanings such as 'have', 'go to', 'go from', and 'be affected by'.